 While it is a welcome move towards fresh innovations in digital finance and banking, the regulatory concerns of RBI about cryptocurrency and neo banking services cannot be discounted.

 RBI does not permit 100 per cent digital banks in India.
 Most of the services and firms are linked to traditional banks.
 But, the collaboration between banking and technology services are providing credibility of brand and customer legacy that is centred around customer experience.
 Combined with a technology stack that leaves zero margins for errors, India has leapfrogged its way into a secure fintech future

 A World Bank Report stated that more than 190 million Indians were unbanked in 2019.

-- Target customers: Neo-banks mainly cater to tech-savvy millennials and the underserved blue-collar workers.
+2. Target customers: Neo-banks mainly cater to tech-savvy millennials and the underserved blue-collar workers.
 Traditional banks are, in general, inaccessible to these categories of people.
-By digitalisation of banking services, neo-banks promote financial inclusion among them.
+By the digitalization of banking services, neo-banks promote financial inclusion among them.

 Neo-banks or challenger banks are the latest touchstone in the world of fintech.
 Issues, such as regulatory acceptance, merchant acceptance and onboarding inhibit the rate of progress.

 Despite constraints, these platforms, whether as a part of traditional banks or otherwise are challenging the current banking scenario.
 With the growing importance of digitization in finance, investment and banking spurring on fintech in India, neo-banking in India is set to scale new heights.